Can you make money from Google Adsense online advertising?

 Will it work for you?

-There are two basic criteria that your site needs before you consider adding pay per click advertising to your site.
+There are two elements your site needs before you consider adding pay per click advertising to your site.

 One is that you need good traffic numbers.
 At a minimum, you should be attracting at least 10,000 users per month.
 You can check this by using your Google Analytics account.